Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-5/Lecture-001-intor-to-DOM/README.md

 ## Quick CFU

-What is the some and why should we learn to manipulate it?
+What is the DOM and why should we learn to manipulate it?

 <details><summary>some answers</summary>
 * Manipulate webpages using JS